-The decrease in income tax expense for the three months ended June 30, 2019 was primarily attributable to lower income before taxes in the three months ended June 30, 2019 compared to the same period last year, incremental tax deductions from deferred tax asset sharing mandated by the OEB and Accelerated CCA resulting from the enactment of certain 2019 federal and Ontario budget measures in the second quarter of 2019.
+The decrease in income tax expense for the three months ended September 30, 2019 was primarily attributable to the following:

+- incremental tax deductions from deferred tax asset sharing mandated by the OEB; - higher 2019 temporary differences recoverable from or refundable to customers in the future, compared to 2018; - Accelerated CCA resulting from the enactment of certain 2019 federal and Ontario budget measures in the second quarter of 2019, which flows through to customers and offsets lower revenues, with no impact on regulated ROE; and - lower income before taxes in 2019, compared to 2018.

-The decrease in income tax expense for the six months ended June 30, 2019 was primarily attributable to incremental tax deductions from deferred tax asset sharing mandated by the OEB and Accelerated CCA, partially offset by higher income before taxes in the six months ended June 30, 2019, compared to the same period last year.
+The decrease in income tax expense for the nine months ended September 30, 2019 was primarily attributable to the following:

+- incremental tax deductions from deferred tax asset sharing mandated by the OEB; - Accelerated CCA resulting from the enactment of certain 2019 federal and Ontario budget measures in the second quarter of 2019, which flows through to customers and offsets lower revenues, with no impact on regulated ROE; and - higher 2019 temporary differences recoverable from or refundable to customers in the future, compared to 2018.